 Who are HMORN members?

-Formal research centers of health care delivery systems with defined populations make up the membership of the HMORN.
-Today, the associated health plans are not all 'HMOs', per se – but members typically include an integrated delivery system, and all utilize electronic medical records.
+The HMORN is made up of non-profit health care delivery systems with embedded research departments whose scientists are dedicated to public domain research.
+Today, the associated health plans are not all 'HMOs', per se – but members typically include an integrated delivery system, the ability to define patient populations, and access to electronic medical and administrative records.
 Current member organizations are:

 - Department of Research & Evaluation - Kaiser Permanente Southern California